The possible values of critical points between strongly congruence-proper varieties of algebras: Basic Concepts

 We denote by $\dom f$ the domain of a function $f$.
 Given sets $X$ and~$Y$ we denote by $X-Y=\setm{x\in X}{x\not\in Y}$ the set-theoretical difference of $X$ and~$Y$, and by $X^Y$ the set of all maps $f\colon Y\to X$.
 For a variety~$\cV$ of algebras and a set $X$ we denote by $\Fr_\cV(X)$ the free algebra on~$X$ in~$\cV$.

 We denote by $0$ (resp., $1$) the least (resp., largest) element of a poset if it exists.
 We denote by $\two=\set{0,1}$ the two-element Boolean algebra.
+We only consider non-empty algebras.
 We denote by $\zero_A$ the smallest congruence of an algebra~$A$.
 A \jzh\ $\varphi\colon S\to T$ \emph{separates zero} if $\varphi(x)=0$ implies that $x=0$ for each $x\in S$.
 Notice that a morphism~$f$ of algebras is an embedding if and only if $\Conc f$ separates zero.
 In particular if~$f$ and~$g$ are morphisms of algebras and there is a natural equivalence $\Conc f\cong\Conc g$, then~$f$ is an embedding if and only if~$g$ is an embedding.

 Let $x<y$ in a poset~$P$, we write $x\prec y$, or, equivalently, $y\succ x$, if there is no $t\in P$ with $x<t<y$.
 Assume that~$P$ has $0$.
 An atom of~$P$ is an element $p\in P$ such that $p\succ 0$.
 We denote by $\At P$ the set of all atoms of $P$.